-The provider had systems and processes for learning continuous improvement and innovation.

-The provider had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, disability access, radiographs and infection prevention and control.
+- The provider implemented systems and processes following our inspection for learning continuous improvement and innovation. - The provider had implemented appropriate quality assurance processes to encourage learning and continuous improvement. - The provider sent us completed audits of disability access, radiographs and infection prevention and control in accordance with current guidance and legislation